About the Book of Merit Award

 A young man studying at a table in the library stacks.
 View the original source document: WHI 26479

-The Wisconsin Historical Society invites submissions for the Society's annual Book of Merit Award, to be awarded in June of each year.
+The Wisconsin Historical Society invites submissions for the Society's annual Book of Merit Award, awarded in June of each year.

-The Book of Merit Award is given to the author of a book on Wisconsin history which, in the opinion of the judges, made the most valuable contribution to public understanding of Wisconsin's past during the preceding calendar year.
+The Book of Merit Award is given to the author of a nonfiction book published during the preceding calendar year that, in the opinion of the judges, made the most valuable contribution to public understanding of Wisconsin history.

 Eligibility